 - Reduce domestic fuel consumption: Build more efficient fireplaces; use modern iron stoves over large open kitchen hearths; encourage more efficient house layouts and construction in the future.

-- Be smarter in how you use fuel: Never burn green wood (green wood burns very inefficiently), and when felling trees for firewood, split logs to help wood dry faster.
+- Be smarter in how you use fuel: Never burn green wood, which burns very inefficiently.
+When felling trees for firewood, split logs to help wood dry faster.